mattmc3/string.zsh/README.md

 %
 ```

-Fish handles this with the [string length][string-length] command.
-If you like how Fish does things, you can also easily accomplish the same functionality in Zsh with a simple function:
+Fish uses the [string length][string-length] command to handle this.
+If you wanted the same functionality in Zsh you could write this simple function:

 ```zsh
 #string.zsh